inlined/firebase-ecommerce/site/dataconnect-generated/js/default-connector/README.md

 // You can use the `await` keyword to wait for the promise to resolve. const { data } = await createOrder(createOrderVars);
-// Variables can be defined inline as well. const { data } = await createOrder({ customerId: ..., chargeId: ..., paymentIntentId: ..., receiptUrl: ..., subtotalPrice: ..., totalTax: ..., totalShippingPrice: ..., totalPrice: ..., financialStatus: ..., fulfillmentStatus: ..., });
+// Variables can be defined inline as well. const { data } = await createOrder({ chargeId: ..., paymentIntentId: ..., receiptUrl: ..., subtotalPrice: ..., totalTax: ..., totalShippingPrice: ..., totalPrice: ..., financialStatus: ..., fulfillmentStatus: ..., });

 // You can also pass in a `DataConnect` instance to the action shortcut function. const dataConnect = getDataConnect(connectorConfig);